artpi/wp-todo/README.md

 ## How to dev

-This project can be run from the Expo client app.
+This project can be run from the Expo client app, as well as deployed to the cloud.

 ```sh
 yarn